Design Graphics and Technology

 Design Technology & Graphics T/A

-Students undertaking this course can study any or all of the three streams.
-Architecture can be studied as a major or minor, Graphic Design as a major or minor and CAD as a minor only.
-Any of the streams can combine to form a major, major minor or double major.
+Students undertaking this course can study any or all of the streams.
+Any of them can combine to form a major, major minor or double major.

 This unit is designed to introduce students to architectural design standards, concepts, specifications, domestic applications of energy efficiency concepts, the design process, design briefs, Australian drawing standards, presentation and layout methods.
 Students will be introduced to industry standard Architectural software (Autodesk Revit Architecture) and will build 3 dimensional solutions to introductory exercises.
 They will learn the fundamentals of building materials and their properties and preliminary sketching techniques.